Measurable Hall's theorem for actions of abelian groups: Introduction

-While this paper deals with abelian groups (the crucial and only place which works under these assumptions is Section \ref{sec:flows}), a positive answer to the following question would confirm Gardner's conjecture \cite[Conjecture 6]{gardner} for amenable groups.
+While this paper deals with abelian groups (the crucial and only place which works under these assumptions is Section \ref{sec:flows}), a positive answer to the following question would confirm Gardner's conjecture \cite[Conjecture 6]{gardner}. \footnote{This has been recently answered in the negative by Kun \cite{gabor}, and the recent preprint \cite{bks} proves some optimal results the positive direction.}

 \begin{question} Is the measurable version of Hall's theorem true for free pmp actions of finitely generated amenable groups? \end{question}